AniGEA/belly-button-challenge/README.md

 ## Background

 Welcome to the Belly Button Biodiversity Challenge!
 This project delves into the fascinating world of the microbes that inhabit human belly buttons.
-Our dataset reveals that while a few microbial species, known as operational taxonomic units (OTUs), are found in more than 70% of people, many others are less common.
+The dataset reveals that while a few microbial species, known as operational taxonomic units (OTUs), are found in more than 70% of people, many others are less common.

 ## Interactive Dashboard
 This project features an interactive dashboard that enables users to: